alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

       ![artwork_18](../assets/artwork_18.png){ width="500" }
     </figure>

-1. Scroll down and use circle to select `mass:/`.
+1. Scroll down and use circle to select `mass:/`, which is the USB thumb drive storage.

     <figure markdown="span">
       ![artwork_19](../assets/artwork_19.png){ width="500" }
     </figure>

-1. Scroll or dive into your USB drive to highlight the `ART/` directory then click R1 to open the `Menu`.
+1. Find the `ART/` directory and highlight it.
+Click R1 to open the `Menu`.

     <figure markdown="span">
       ![artwork_20](../assets/artwork_20.png){ width="500" }